Horosphere/formatGen/README.md

 ### Include guard generation

 Executing the script `cppFormatHeaderGuard.py` formats either all headers or a list of headers specified in the argument.
 The present working directory must be a daughter directory of where `.formatGen` resides.
 You can also run this script within Vim using `:FGIncludeGuard <path>`, where `<path>` is the path to your file.
 It is needed since there is no way to query the file path using Vim.

 ### Rules

 formatGen automatically detects existing include guards.
 If none exists, it will create its own.
-The include guard must quality the following conditions to be detected correctly.
+The include guard must qualify the following conditions to be detected correctly.

 1. Include guards do not have preceding white spaces.
 2. `#define` and `#ifndef` must be on adjacent lines.
 3. If there are preprocessor commands that look like an include guard, they will be identified as an include guard and problems can occur.
-Maybe I will fix this in the future.
+This will be fixed in the future.